apisec-inc/documentation/docs/ProjectDashboard.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/166120411-f011f054-d5cb-4424-9da2-269643ce1726.png"/>

 In the Project Dashboard, you can view all the current Project stats represented by figures and pie charts.
 Also, you can initiate a Scan, view Scan history, check Project health status.
-Another useful feature is the list view of the 'Open/ Closed Vulnerabilities' at the very bottom of the 'Demo' page.
+Another useful feature is the list view of the 'Open/ Closed Vulnerabilities' at the very bottom of the 'Project' page.

 Moreover, it also has 'Configurations' and 'Reports' page that allows the user to configure the current API project as per the requirement and view or download detailed reports of the current Project pentest.